ilhamptr/voice-translator/README.md

 - Serves the recorded audio file for playback.

 ## Known Issues & Limitations
-- PythonAnywhere may have **file storage and request size limitations**.
 - Browser compatibility issues with MediaRecorder API (works best on Chrome & Edge).
 - Only supports selected languages in the translation dropdown.